 The Consortium for Guitar Research, an affiliate of the Royal Musical Association of Great Britain, now invites applications from guitar researchers, at an early stage of their work, for a Fellowship in memory of Dr. Andrew Britton.
-The Fellowship comes with funding for board and lodging, and thanks to the intervention of a generous benefactor, Mr Jeff Wells, now includes a contribution to travel costs up to £350.
-The three-day colloquium of the Consortium, to which the successful candidate will be invited, will run from Saturday 4 April to Monday 6 April 2020 and be based in Sidney Sussex College, Cambridge.
-This award provides an opportunity to share ideas with a group of acknowledged experts in the field.
-See www.guitarconsortium.wordpress.com for more information regarding the Consortium and its members.
+The Fellowship comes with a £500 award, thanks to the intervention of a generous benefactor, Mr Jeffrey Wells.
+The three-day colloquium of the Consortium, to which the successful candidate will be invited, and which he or she will be expected to attend, will run from Saturday 25 September to Monday 27 September 2021 inclusive and be based in Sidney Sussex College, Cambridge, England.
+This award provides an opportunity to share ideas with a group of established scholars in the field.
+See http://www.guitarconsortium.org for more information regarding the Consortium and its members.

-The recipient is expected to give a 30 minute paper at the Consortium conference and subsequently to prepare a succinct report on their work for placing on the Consortium website.
+The recipient will give a 30 minute paper, in English, at the Consortium conference and will subsequently be asked to prepare a succinct report on their work for placing on the Consortium’s website.

-Applicants are invited to submit their CV, and a 400 word (maximum) statement describing their latest research and why this award would be useful to them.
-Please send applications via email, in a Word or PDF document, to Dr James Westbrook email@example.com by Sunday 1 December 2019.
-The chosen candidate will be notified by Friday 20 December 2019 and will be asked to accept the place by Friday 10 January 2020 and to give, in their message of acceptance, an estimate of travel costs.
+Applicants are invited to submit their CV, and a separate 400 word (maximum) statement describing their latest research and explaining why this award would be useful to them.
+Please send applications via email, in a Word or PDF document, to Dr James Westbrook email@example.com by Sunday 2 May 2021.
+The successful candidate will be notified by Sunday 16 May 2021 and will be asked to accept the place by Tuesday 1 June 2021.
 It is the responsibility of the candidate to ensure any necessary visas are in place.
-See also The Cohort.

 Dr Andrew Britton was a Founding Member of the Consortium.
 His PhD thesis The guitar in the romantic period: its musical and social development, with special reference to Bristol and Bath is a benchmark to all new Scholars and is available online on the British Library Ethos site.